Q+A: S&P's downgrade of the United States

-NEW YORK The United States lost its top-tier AAA credit rating from Standard & Poor's on Friday, a move that will affect the country's borrowing costs and investor opinion of U.S. assets.
+NEW YORK Aug 6 The United States lost its top-tier AAA credit rating from Standard & Poor's Friday, a move that will affect the country's borrowing costs and investor opinion of U.S. assets.
 Here is a Q+A on what the downgrade means for investors, consumers and to the country.

 WHAT IS A DOWNGRADE?